bobbycomet/Appify/README.md

 **VERSION 1.0.5 UPDATES: Presets now show in the extensions window, and fixed a minor bug that was not updating the config folder in the .pwa_manager folder.
 If you have issues with the config file not updating, you must delete the profile and reinstall the PWA you made.**

 **NEW ADDITIONS: More sites in the presets, and more extensions in the presets.
+Extensions show what is installed or available.
 Some Google Docs add-ons that are from Google, not the Chrome store.**

 **Changed the Remove entry to Delete profile for clarity.**